 Children are encouraged to join in with cooking activities and discuss healthy eating and food hygiene.
 Each week we make bread, doing this on different days throughout the term so that all children have an opportunity to join in if they wish.
 They are also offered the opportunity to help grow fruit and vegetables in our garden which we then use in our cooking, such as potatoes in our Harvest soup.

-Your child will need to bring a packed lunch, stored in a named lunch box or bag.
-There is a big box by the gate for these to go in and then we store them in our kitchen fridge.
+If you child is staying for lunch, they will need to bring a packed lunch, stored in a named lunch box or bag, with ice pack if necessary.
 Public Health England estimates that a quarter of children between the ages of 2-10 years old are overweight or obese.
 We hope that our children at Little Owls are able to fulfil their potential physically and cognitively, and so we encourage the children to eat healthily.
 This does not mean we believe children should not eat sweet foods; it is important for children to understand what are everyday foods and what are now and again foods.
 We feel we should leave giving sweet treats to you as often parents need this!
 We have a statutory responsibility to promote healthy eating at Little Owls so we ask that you send a healthy packed lunch.
 We would really appreciate you not including any items that are too high in salt or sugar e.g. chocolate or crisps.
 A ‘main’ part to the lunch (such as a sandwich, a pasta salad or pitta and homous) and a piece of fruit is a good amount of food for our Little Owls.
 During lunch, adults and children eat together and we use this time to talk a lot about healthy eating, different types of food, and why they are important.
 It also means children are having healthy eating modelled by adults and their peers.
 We celebrate when children try new foods and emphasise how our tastes are always changing so it is important to keep trying foods.
 We use the phrase ‘I’m not sure yet’ rather than ‘’I don’t like it’ to support this.